-Business Communication Plays an important part of this course.
+Business Communication Plays an important part in this course.
 Each student will compile a body of written work in a portfolio.
 Each student is also assigned to research a country of his/her choice in a comprehensive project on business in a global setting, with emphasis on business and communication without borders.
 The students will also give oral presentations based on their written reports.

-At the beginning of every lesson newspapers are reviewed for vocabulary, global news to gain awareness of our world and any new technological development.
+At the beginning of every lesson, newspapers are reviewed for vocabulary, global news to gain awareness of our world, and any new technological development.
 Phrasal verbs and idioms for the workplace and everyday life will be reviewed so students become conversant with Canadian and North American business and culture.

-Practical Business English is practical part of the course offers students an opportunity to explore modern business concepts in a North American English-Speaking context.
+Practical Business English is a practical part of the course that offers students an opportunity to explore modern business concepts in a North American English-Speaking context.
 In addition to the wealth of vocabulary taught pertinent to business culture, students will be working in a skill-enhancing environment.

 SGIC Admission Test 78%, or Completed Upper Intermediate English level 6 at SGIC, or TOEIC 625, or TOEFL iBT 55 and up, or IELTS 5.5 + (Oral Test Required)